agentlang-ai/agentlang-docs/docs/tutorial.md

 ```

 Note that we have removed the `:PostedBy` attribute from `:BlogPost`.
 Instead, each blog-post will be contained under the
-`:User` that creates it.
+`:User` that create it.
 This is achieved by the `:PostsBy` "contains" relationship which declares the `:User` entity to be
 the "parent" of the `:BlogPost` entity.
 You might've noticed that the `:BlogPost.Name` attribute is now marked as `:id` - this
 was earlier marked as `:guid`.
 A `:guid` is globally-unique - only a single instance of `:BlogPost` with a particular name
 can exist in the whole system.
 An attribute marked as `:id` is also a unique-identifier - but its uniqueness is scoped under a
 parent entity-instance.
-In other works, more than one `:User` can create a `:BlogPost` with the same name, but only once.
+In other words, more than one `:User` can create a `:BlogPost` with the same name, but only once.
 We also
 need an attribute to act as a globally-unique identifier for a blog-post - now this role is played by the `:Id` attribute whose type
 is `:Identifier`.
 The type `:Identifier` expands to `{:type :UUID :guid true :default <an-auto-generated-uuid>}`.